-Having the skill to communicate in the most spoken language in the world is of vital importance in today's society.
-It is predicted that in the foreseeable future - perhaps this decade - China will have the largest economy in the world, creating future job opportunities for St Margaret's students.
-This course will help students to work towards becoming a highly skilled young woman with a competitive edge in the job market.
+Languages are the medium through which we learn about the world and develop curiosity about new ideas, values, peoples and places.
+The ability to communicate in the most spoke language in the world is an important skill in a global society.
+It is predicted that in the foreseeable future China will have the largest economy in the world, creating future job opportunities for St Margaret's students.
+This course will help students to attain a valuable language skill in an increasingly competitive workforce.
 Through the application of increased vocabulary and grammar recognition, students will be able to discuss topics in depth and to create extended written texts.
-The use of blended learning technologies will give students more autonomy over their learning and the ability work at a pace compatible with their skills and needs.
+The use of blended learning technologies will give students more autonomy over their learning and the ability to work at a pace compatible with their skills and needs.
 By the end of this course students will be able to communicate ideas and opinions related to their immediate world and the wider community.
 This course is recommended for students who enjoy a challenge and love to achieve while having fun at the same time.

 Only students who have studied Chinese in Year 8 should consider undertaking this course.
-If you are considering studying Chinese in Years 11 and 12 you must complete the Years 9/10 course.
+If you are considering studying Chinese in Years 11 and 12 you must complete the Year 9 and 10 course.

-All About Me (II) - You will learn to describe a range of clothing and colours to give detailed descriptions of people's outfits.
+Topic I: All About Me (II) - You will learn to describe a range of clothing and colours to give detailed descriptions of people's outfits.
 You will learn to talk about your own as well as teenagers' daily routines and clothing in China.

-Where do you live?
+Topic 2: Where do you live?
 In this unit, you will learn to talk about places in a town and rooms in a house.
 Getting lost in a new city is a common problem for avid travellers and this unit will give students the skills to keep them from getting lost while travelling in Chinese speaking countries.

-Travel - You will explore some Chinese festivals, learn to talk about the seasons, some famous places in Beijing and list souvenirs.
+Topic 3: Travel - You will explore some Chinese festivals, learn to talk about the seasons, some famous places in Beijing and list souvenirs.
 You will make travel plans and you will also learn how to discuss plans for a trip.

-Shopping - You will fine tune your bargaining skills in this unit, learning how to get the best deal at the marketplace.
+Topic 4: Shopping - You will fine tune your bargaining skills in this unit, learning how to get the best deal at the marketplace.
 You will also understand cultural practices related to haggling.
 You will talk about shopping habits and opinions of online shopping.

-Students will continue to be exposed to a range of carefully designed visual, aural, written and kinaesthetic resources and activities, catering to individual learning needs.
+The focus of language learning is on successful communication.
+Language classes are interactive and designed to encourage students to process meaningful portions of language rather than to focus on single words.
+Students will be exposed to a range of visual, aural, written and kinaesthetic resources and activities, catering to individual learning needs.
 Digital technologies will be employed where appropriate to improve independent learning skills.
 Students will develop their ability to analyse various text types by completing comprehension tasks and written work.
 Students will also watch movies and short video clips and express their opinion on characters and stories.
 Students will recognise and engage with an increasing variety of text types and grammatical functions through reading and writing tasks.
 They will learn the skills needed to look up characters in a Chinese dictionary and use this as a tool for growing their lexicon.

-From Year 9, students will be exposed to assessment techniques used in the senior syllabus.
+From Year 9, students will be exposed to assessment techniques similar to those used in the senior syllabus.
 These include:

-- Short response to stimulus examination - Combination short response, extended response to stimulus examination and student-centred conversation - Multi-modal presentation with student-centred conversation - Combination short response, extended response to stimulus examination
+- Short response to stimulus examination - Extended response examination - Multi-modal presentation with student-centred conversation - Combination short response and extended response examination